-forward to my math forward to my math class as I learn for my future career.
+enjoyable.
+I look forward to my math class as I learn for my future career.

-Further Maths is able to provide the necessary knowledge needed to be successful needed do well in life. and do well in life.
-Jaidyn, Luke & Billy y12, 2015

-It was easy because it builds on what we've done before.
+Further Maths is able to provide the necessary knowledge needed to be successful and do well in life.
+Jaidyn, Luke & Billy because it builds on what we've done before.
 I like how everything is useful and relates to the real world.
-Molly Y12, 2016
+Molly, Yzz